 By half way through our brunch, it became apparent to me that I would not be getting on a horse after of meal like this.
 I was just fortunate they didn’t have to carry me to our car on a gurney.

 Then came dessert.
 Not sure what all was there, but Ms. Karen picked up some morsels and cut them in half, so that we could sample a wide variety of them.
 Bon bons, macaroons,Cheesecake, shortbread, all decadent.
 Gluten Free?
 Didn't see any of that.
 All high calorie, all to die for.

-Hacienda del Sol’s Sunday Brunch is the closest comparison.
-Included in the price of HDS’s brunch is all the mimosas you can drink, but the price is $40 per.
-At TVGR, cocktails are extra, but the price of Sunday Brunch is an unbelievably low 25 bucks.
-No, that is not a typo.
+Hacienda del Sol’s Sunday Brunch is the closest comparison but included in the price of HDS’s brunch is all the mimosas you can drink.

 After brunch, we strolled around the beautiful grounds for a while taking in the scenery and the activity in the corral where several ladies were learning the finer points of cattle herding.

 Does Tanque Verde Guest Ranch have the best Sunday Brunch in Tucson?
 Maybe.
 We don’t know yet because we still have 4 or 5 more places to check out over the next month or so.
 What we can say with confidence is if you make a reservation and go, you will enjoy one of the finest meals in all of Southern Arizona.